joedski/musings/Javascript/Journal 2019-07-18 - OpenAPI (Swagger) Codegen.md

 Ah well.
 The use case is probably too specific and limited.
 Tiny one-off thingy it is, then.
 That's annoying.
 Yet another thing for us to maintain.

 Better keep it as simple as possible, then.
 Maybe keep it a personal library I can reuse?

+## What's Generated Per Request?
+What's The Target Output?

+- To start, I'm going to be outputting _Request Creators_, which is to say functions which create a mildly extended Axios config.
+- These Request Creators include _Validators_, which either output the validated object or throw.
+    - In this specific case, I'll be doing validators which either return the input validated as the type, or throw, because of prior decisions made possibly due to the inferrence abilities in older versions of TS.
+- These Request Creators naturally must have _Parameters_, some of which may be optional.
+- These Request Creators necessarily will have _Types and/or Interfaces_.
+    - Some of these will be defined at the point of use, the Request Creators themselves.
+    - Others, mostly those defined in `#/components/...` (or, more generally, anything which uses a `$ref`), will be placed in their own files for reuse across many files.